falkr/ttm4115/pages/unit-3-stm/teamwork-2.md

 ## Solution

 * Once you are happy with your solution, have a look at [our solution](files/bus-stop.pdf).
 * Compare the solutions in detail.
-(If you find that my solution has any flaws, please discuss on MS Teams!)
+(If you find that our solution has any flaws, please discuss on MS Teams!)
 * Prepare a document where you show your solution and mine side-by-side, and compare.
 * Reflect about your process towards this machine.
   * What did you get right immediately?